 See Paper and Cardboard.

-Normal light bulbs cannot be recycled and should be placed in your landfill bin.
+Normal light bulbs cannot be recycled and should go in your landfill bin.
 Energy efficient light bulbs can be recycled.
 See Electrical equipment for further information.

 If you want to reduce the amount of mail you receive please visit the Recycle for Scotland website.

-If you are part of the new 4 bin service, margarine tubs can be recycled in the green plastics and cans bin and in plastic recycling bins at Recycling Points.
+Recycle margarine tubs in the green plastics and cans bin and in cans and plastics recycling bins at Recycling Points.

 You can take your unwanted medicines back to the chemist where you bought it.

-Metal tins and cans can be recycled in your green bin or in the food and drinks can bin, at your local Recycling Point.
-Scrap metal can be taken to a local Recycling Centre.
+Metal tins and cans go in your green bin or in the food and drinks can bin, at your local Recycling Point.
+Take scrap metal to a local Recycling Centre.

 See Electrical equipment.

-Glass milk bottles should be returned to the milkman for reuse.
-Plastic milk bottles can be recycled in the plastic bins at Recycling Points or in the green bin at the kerbside, if supplied and in plastic recycling bins at Recycling Points in new 4 bin service areas.
+Plastic milk bottles can go in the green bin at the kerbside, if supplied and in cans and plastics recycling bins at Recycling Points.

 Fife Council does not recycle mobile phones but many other organisations do.
-A quick internet search will highlight numerous options.
+A quick internet search will highlight many options.

 See Engine oil.

-Reusable nappies offer a cost effective and environmentally friendly alternative to disposable nappies and reduce the volume of waste sent to landfill.
+Reusable nappies are a cheaper alternative to disposable nappies.
+They reduce the volume of waste sent to landfill and better for the environment.
 You can find out more about the Fife Real Nappy Library at Go Real.

-Paint cannot be recycled but some can be reused by local charity organisations.
+Paint cannot be recycled but some local charity organisations reuse paint.
 If you need to dispose of paint, please leave the lid off and allow the paint to harden and then replace the lid.
-Alternatively mix the paint with sand or cat litter to solidify the paint.
-This can then be disposed off at your local Recycling Centre.
+Or mix the paint with sand or cat litter to solidify the paint.
+Then this can go to your local Recycling Centre for disposal.

 Paper and cardboard